OAR documentation

 Other tips and howtos

-This section lists documentations of platforms which use OAR as their resources and tasks manager, and provides documentation pages for usage of OAR (to their users).
-Warning: these documentations have platform specific information, which may not be relevant for other OAR installations (OAR is very customizable !).
+This section lists documentation of platforms that use OAR as their resources and tasks manager and provides documentation pages for usage of OAR (to their users).
+Warning: These documentations have platform-specific information, which may not be relevant for other OAR installations (OAR is very customizable !).

-This section lists some known companion tools for OAR, please fill free to let us know if you which us to add a tool you develop to that list.
+This section lists some known companion tools for OAR, please feel free to let us know if you wish us to add a tool you develop to that list.

-• Kadeploy3 is a efficient and scalable and reliable cluster deployment tool that can be coupled with OAR (deploy job type)
+• Kadeploy3 is an efficient and scalable and reliable cluster deployment tool that can be coupled with OAR (deploy job type)

-• TakTuk is powerful parallel remote executions tool, with can be used in OAR.
+• TakTuk is a powerful parallel remote execution tool, which can be used in OAR.

-• Cigri is a lightweight grid middle-ware designed to run on top of a set of OAR clusters to manage efficiently large sets of multi-parametric tasks (also called bag-of-tasks).
+• Cigri is a lightweight grid middleware designed to run on top of a set of OAR clusters to manage more efficiently large sets of multi-parametric tasks (also called bag-of-tasks).

-• GNU Parallel car run batch of parallel tasks in a OAR job.
+• GNU Parallel can run a batch of parallel tasks in an OAR job (more documentation here).

 Recent changes RSS feed GNU Free Documentation License 1.3 Donate Powered by PHP Valid XHTML 1.0 Valid CSS Driven by DokuWiki